valentjn/vscode-ltex/README.md

 ## Versioning

 The LT<sub>E</sub>X extension has adopted the versioning of its LanguageTool dependency.
 For example, if this extension has version 4.7.0 it is powered by LanguageTool 4.7.
 LT<sub>E</sub>X 4.7.1 would also use LanguageTool 4.7.
-LT<sub>E</sub>X 4.8.0 would use LanguageTool 4.8. **The LanguageTool version of this extension must match the LanguageTool version of your installed language support extensions.**
+LT<sub>E</sub>X 4.8.0 would use LanguageTool 4.8. **The LanguageTool version of this extension must match the LanguageTool version of your installed language support extensions.** The easiest way to ensure compatibility is to always update all LT<sub>E</sub>X-related extensions when updating.
+We will never have incompatible versions published at the same time.

 ## Extension Settings